tgrohens/webpage/site.md

 I’m a Ph.D. student at [INSA Lyon](https://www.insa-lyon.fr/), in the [Inria Beagle](https://team.inria.fr/beagle/) team.

-Before that, I studied at the [École Normale Supérieure](https://www.ens.psl.eu) in Paris, where I obtained an M. Sc. in [theoretical computer science](https://wikimpri.dptinfo.ens-cachan.fr/doku.php), and an M. Sc. in [life sciences](https://www.enseignement.biologie.ens.fr/spip.php?rubrique11).
+Before that, I studied at the [École Normale Supérieure](https://www.ens.psl.eu) in Paris, where I obtained an M. Sc. in [theoretical computer science](https://wikimpri.dptinfo.ens-cachan.fr/doku.php), and an M. Sc. in [ecology and evolution](https://www.enseignement.biologie.ens.fr/spip.php?article193).

 You can find my CV [here](./pdf/resume.pdf), follow me on [Twitter](https://twitter.com/tgrohens), or look at my code on [GitHub](https://github.com/tgrohens) and on the [Inria GitLab](https://gitlab.inria.fr/tgrohens).